1. InterNations

 While, as a self-made expat, you will have to get re-accustomed to a different way of doing business, people returning from assignments need to deal with their changed position within the company.
 InterNations shows you how to get back into business upon your return home.

 Aadita (36) experienced the confusion of the typical “repatriate” when she left Frankfurt after working as a financial consultant for a big bank for a few years.
 “I had to return to Pune for family-related reasons.
 All of a sudden, I had to face India’s business world on my own, which was rather intimidating.
-But I rolled up my sleeves and looked for a job where I could make good use of my experience.”
+But I rolled up my sleeves and looked for a job where I could make good use of my experience abroad.”

-Finding the right sort of work took Aadita a while.
+Still, finding the right sort of work took Aadita a while.
 “Careers are not linear, but consist of many different experiences and projects,” she says.
 “It took me a few tries to find a job I liked and an employer who respected me for my skills.”

 Use International Experience as a “Selling Point”

-People who have many international jobs listed on their resume may seem like a flight risk to employers, who usually look for someone to stay put.
+People who have many international jobs listed on their resume may seem like a flight risk to employers who usually look for someone to stay put.
 It is therefore important for repatriates to “sell” their abilities properly and to actively look for employers who value their international experience.

 With patience and motivation, repatriates like Aadita can manage to find their own niche that allows them to use their unique knowledge.
 “Thanks to my former colleagues in Frankfurt, I found out that the bank I had worked for was opening an office in Pune,” she recalls.
 “It was perfect.”
-With the right network, the right focus and lots of dedication, even repatriates like Aadita who do not have a company to back them up will find the job that suits them.
+With the right network, the right focus and lots of dedication, even repatriates who do not have a company to back them up will find the job that suits them.

 Prepare for Repatriation Before You Even Leave